Get a taste for growing your own

 “The physical creation and tending of your plot – whether it’s a patio container, a corner of your garden, an allotment or a full-blown kitchen garden – can help keep you fit and motivated, and inspire a great sense of optimism.
 And, if you get your planning and storage right, you can enjoy home-grown produce throughout the year,” says National Garden Scheme CEO, George Plumptre.

 The National Garden Scheme has a wide-range of ‘grow your own’ gardens in its portfolio.
-Some, like the immaculately and professionally tended kitchen gardens at Fittleworth House in West Sussex, Goldstone Hall Gardens in Shropshire and Pythouse Kitchen Garden in Wiltshire, are the thing of dreams.
+Some, like the immaculately and professionally tended kitchen gardens at Fittleworth House in West Sussex, and Goldstone Hall Gardens in Shropshire are the thing of dreams.
 While the community gardens and the diverse and stunningly well-kept allotments that open throughout England and Wales, demonstrate a strong sense of social cohesion in addition to all the other benefits that growing your own creates.

 “A sense of community is something common to allotments everywhere, they bring like-minded people together to literally learn and grow.
 There’s even an element of friendly competition which can spur you on even after the most irritating rabbit raid,” adds George Plumptre.